Patrick de Maré: Influence

+Personal life and death

 Patrick de Maré was an accomplished player of the accordion, banjo and ukulele.
 He would play his accordion at bars and cafés in Hampstead.
 He also had a love of opera, and would play music at his practice in Baker Street.

 After a long and debilitating illness resulting from a street accident he eventually died from pneumonia at the age of 92, survived by his wife, two daughters, and numerous grandchildren and great-grandchildren.